alaradirik/sentiment_analysis/README.md

+# Introduction
+The dataset used for this project is a small chunk of comments parsed from Hacker News forums in JSON format.
+Dataset consists of 10000 comments made by 2719 users and doesn't contain sentiment labels.

+While VADER Sentiment Analysis is used for this project to perform a sentiment analysis, there are many other tools available for unsupervised sentiment analysis, such as AFINN, SentiWordNet, NVDIA Sentiment Discovery and Stanford CoreNLP to name a few.

+# Setup
-It is recommended to create a virtual environment to seperate the development environments of different projects.
-If you have Anaconda installed on your computer, you can create a new environment by: conda create -n YOUR_ENV_NAME python=3.6
+It is recommended to create a virtual environment to seperate the development environments of different projects, however this is completely optional.
+If you have Anaconda installed on your computer, you can create a new environment by:
+'>>> conda create -n YOUR_ENV_NAME python=3.6'

 To run the files:
-cd /PATH_TO_FOLDER/sentiment-analysis
+'>>> cd /PATH_TO_FOLDER/sentiment-analysis'

-optional: (if you are using a virtual environment) source activate YOUR_ENV_NAME
+optional: (if you are using a virtual environment) '>>> source activate YOUR_ENV_NAME'

+To install the dependencies
-pip install -r requirements.txt
+'>>> pip install -r requirements.txt'
 To run the python scripts:
+'>>> cd /PATH_TO_FOLDER/sentiment-analysis/scripts'
-python main.py
+'>>> python sentiment_analysis.py

-Or launch the notebook and override the data rate limit: jupyter-notebook --NotebookApp.iopub_data_rate_limit=10000000000
+To launch and run the notebooks and override the data rate limit:
+'>>> jupyter-notebook --NotebookApp.iopub_data_rate_limit=10000000000'